jpsca/jx/docs/content/from-jinjax.md

 - **No Middleware Required**: Asset URLs are rendered as-is.
 You handle serving them however makes sense for your app
 - **Cleaner API**: `assets.render()` instead of `catalog.render_assets()`; the `assets` object is a natural global in the template context
 - **More Flexible**: Want to use Vite?
 Webpack?
 A CDN?
-Just reference the URLs directly; jx doesn't process or rewrite them
+Just reference the URLs directly; Jx doesn't process or rewrite them
 - **Granular Control**: Use `assets.collect_css()` and `assets.collect_js()` for full control, or `assets.render_css()` / `assets.render_js()` for convenience

 ### 3. Better Slot Syntax